Allegiance

 of the same kind as Nebuchadnezzar.
 The Babylonian monarch’s boast was nothing

-new, and he was certainly not the last politician to make such a boast.
+new, and he was certainly not the last politician to make such claims.
 At the

 time, his kingdom was the greatest political power the world had yet seen.

-human history.
-Nebuchadnezzar should have known better, as should today’s would-be
+history.
+Nebuchadnezzar should have known better, as should

 Previously, Nebuchadnezzar learned the same